usdAG/sah/README.md

 ### Command Palette

-- `SAH Add To Finding`: Open dialog to add a code snippet to a finding.
+- `SAH: New Project`: Create a new project on disk to work with SAH and save your progress
-- `SAH Load Project`: Open FS window to select and load a review project file.
+- `SAH: Load Project`: Open FS window to select and load a review project file.
-- `SAH Create New Finding`: Open dialog to create a new finding.
+- `SAH: Save Project`: Manually save the current state to the project state
-- `SAH Scan Code`: Scan the currently opened workspace directory for potential findings.
+- `SAH: Scan Code`: Scan the currently opened workspace directory for potential findings.
-- `SAH New Project`: Open FS window to name a review project file and create a new review project.
+- `SAH: Show Matches List`: Switch to *Matches* view in the SAH panel.
-- `SAH Show Findingslist`: Switch to *Findings* view in the SAH panel.
+- `SAH: Scanning Sandbox`: Allows you to easily test/ adjust rules on your current workspace and import resulting matches afterwards
-- `SAH Show Matcheslist`: Switch to *Matches* view in the SAH panel.
+- `SAH: Show Help`: Renders this README inside VSCode for quick help
-- `SAH Semgrep`: Import a semgrep scan or perform a semgrep scan from within the SAH
+- `SAH: Set Log Level to <LEVEL>`: Allows you to update the Loglevel for troubleshooting.
+Levels are: Off, Debug, Info, Warn, Error.